frenchie68/Z79Forth/SW/examples/README.txt

 				development.

-The CF image shipped in SW/util/*.img also includes a subset of the Forth2012 test suite.
-It is not meant as an ANSI compliance test but as a non-regression test suite.
+The CF image shipped in SW/util/*.img also includes a subset of the Forth2012 test suite (source code is in SW/testsuite).
+It is meant as an ANS compliance test.
 It can be loaded from CF storage by resorting to: F12TESTLOAD